skirlez/gamemaker-flake/README.md

 ## License

-The `debian` folder contains code from https://github.com/MichailiK/yoyo-games-runner-nix, which has no stated license, so I will not be resolving that ambiguity.
+This flake is licensed under the AGPLv3 license.

-Any other code file is licensed under the AGPLv3 license.
+The `debian` folder contains code from https://github.com/MichailiK/yoyo-games-runner-nix, which is licensed under the Apache License 2.0 (Compatible with AGPLv3, original license available in that folder)

 ## Contributing
 Please contribute